-- A Few Clouds at Palo Alto Airport, CA
+- Clear and 63 F at Palo Alto Airport, CA

 - An error has occurred; the feed is probably down.
 Try again later.

 Thanks to the grass-roots efforts of some of our favorite faithful DHers (both of whom we really missed at Stanford this weekend!), there are at least two Twitter archives of the outstandingly rich #dh11 conference stream: one by @ernestopriego, a.k.a. … Continue reading

 Hard to recognize the DH2011 crew without our yellow tie-dyes: Irena, Marissa, Ever, Kathryn, Cameron, Long, Ryan, and… hey, somebody get those two waiters out of the picture!
 (Not pictured: Melanie, who was off somewhere making everything go smoothly.
 Photo … Continue reading